iGardening Logo Large Transparent Background

 Q: How do I prepare the trench for planting Asparagus ‘Raffaelo’?

-A: To prepare the trench, add a 7cm layer of well-rotted compost or manure at the bottom.
+A: To prepare the trench at the bottom, add a 7cm layer of well-rotted manure or compost.
 This provides essential nutrients right from the start.

-Q: How do I care for my Asparagus ‘Raffaelo’ once it’s planted?
+Q: How do I care for my Asparagus ‘Raffaelo’ once planted?

 A: After planting, water regularly to keep the soil moist but not waterlogged.
 Mulching around the plants helps retain moisture and suppress weeds.

-Q: How long does it take for Asparagus ‘Raffaelo’ to produce spears?
+Q: How long does Asparagus ‘Raffaelo’ take to produce spears?

-A: You can expect spears to appear within 2-3 years after planting.
-Patience is key, as the plants need time to establish a strong root system.
+A: Spears will appear within 2-3 years of planting.
+Patience is key; the plants need time to establish a strong root system.

 Q: Can I harvest all the spears in the first year?